Steps You Should Take After a Car Accident

 - Representation: You will need to tell your insurance adjusters sooner than later that you were in an accident.
 You are afforded the time to get professional legal representation before you do so, however.
 With a personal injury lawyer in your corner, you don’t have to worry about saying the wrong thing at the wrong time and inadvertently shifting some of the liability onto yourself.

 At Johnson, Vorhees & Martucci, our Joplin personal injury attorneys are ready and willing to put their 140+ years of combined legal and trial experience to good use for your case.
 We’ve secured millions for our clients and have an AV® Preeminent™ Rating by Martindale-Hubbell®!
 Call 417.313.1130 today.
-We also have offices in Rogers, Arkansas and Springfield, Missouri.
+We also have offices in Springfield, Missouri.